Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Testing.md

 For ALZ, the focus is on testing Azure Policy definitions that have a DENY effect, as these can be very disruptive to organizations if a regression is introduced, and helps us improve the quality of the policies we are developing and deploying to production environments.
 The framework can be extended to test other policy effects, but this is not the focus of this framework.

+> **_NOTE:_** The ALZ team are considering adding support for testing Azure Policy definitions that use other effects like Audit, DeployIfNotExists.

 For authoring tests we standardized on using Az PowerShell native commands as much as possible as it is simpler to implement and read, however, there are circumstances where you will need to use REST APIs as not all features are exposed through Az PowerShell.
 To keep things simple, we have leveraged the `Invoke-AzRestMethod` function that wraps the REST API calls and make it easier to use in the Pester tests.

 ### Prerequisites

+- An empty (dedicated) Azure subscription
+  - If following the same process as outlined below, you will also need to ensure this subscription is added to the "Corp" management group in the Azure Landing Zone
 - [Pester](https://pester.dev/docs/introduction/installation)
 - [Az PowerShell Module](https://learn.microsoft.com/en-us/powershell/azure/install-azure-powershell?view=azps-11.0.0&viewFallbackFrom=azps-6.2.0)
 - [Invoke-AzRestMethod](https://learn.microsoft.com/en-us/powershell/module/az.accounts/invoke-azrestmethod?view=azps-11.0.0)

 ### How it works

-The ALZ policy testing framework is designed to be used with GitHub Actions, but can be used with any CI/CD pipeline that supports PowerShell.
-The framework is designed to be used with the following workflow:
+The ALZ policy testing framework is designed to be used with GitHub Actions, but can be used with any CI/CD pipeline that supports PowerShell, or can be run directly on an ad hoc basis.
+The ALZ policy testing framework is designed to be used with the following workflow:

 1. A pull request is created to update a policy definition
 2. The pull request triggers a GitHub Action workflow